TryEnlight/tryenlight.github.io/_posts/2017-02-17-calculator.md

 Hope this have introduced a few new things to your coding skills :)

+### Improvements

-Improvements that can be added to the calculator project:
+The improvements that can be implemented to the calculator project:

-  * Add keyboard bindings
+  1. Add keyboard bindings
-  * Tweak style of equals button as in dribble
+  2. Tweak style of equals button as in dribble
-  * Try adding new operators
+  3. Try adding new operators
-  * Add an undo button
+  4. Add an undo button